naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Sad: Don't tell me...

-Eris: Our gas is getting really low!
+Eris Shocked: We're running out of gas!

+Nadine Angry: I said don't tell me!

+Eris: Do we have any back up?

-Scruffy: (searching the bags) We don't have any gas canisters either!
+Scruffy: (searching the bags) We don't have any gas canisters, so no.

-Eris: Is there no gas stations here?
+Eris: When's the nearest gas station?

-Scruffy: No but we can stop at the balloon store in the next hour.
+Scruffy: There's nothing here but a balloon store a several miles ahead.

-Eris Annoyed: ...Why?
+Eris Annoyed: ...What?
+Why that of all things?

 Scruffy: To buy balloons.

-Eris Angry: This isn't funny.
-We're in danger, Scruffy.
+Eris Angry: That's not what I mean!

-Nadine Sad: Are we going to be okay?
+Nadine Sad: Are we even going to be okay?

 %The last bit of gas finally gives out.